algolia/docsearch/docs/src/run-your-own.md

 You can run a crawl from the packaged Docker image to crawl your website.
 You will need to [install jq, a lightweight command-line JSON processor][4]

-Then you only need to start the crawl according to your configuration.
+Then you need to start the crawl according to your configuration.
 You should check the [dedicated configuration documentation][5].

 ```sh
 docker run -it --env-file=.env -e "CONFIG=$(cat /path/to/your/config.json | jq -r tostring)" algolia/docsearch-scraper
 ```

-Once the crawl is done, you can [jump to the Integration step][6].
+Once the scraping finishes, you can [jump to the Integration step][6].

 ## Running the crawler from the code base